-Though the sense of duty which is justified by this form of religion has become instinctive with many of

-In another part of his article Mr. Harrison refers to the murderer of Lord Mayo, and observes, 'that wretched Punjabee curiously fulfilled' my 'conditions as to religion.
-The world could hardly produce a creature to whom a God of some kind and a future state of some kind were more intense realities.
-When he drove in his deadly knife he saw heaven opening to receive him with a force of illusion which Europeans cannot reach.'
-Surely the important question in estimating this man's conduct is whether his conviction was true or false.
-Suppose that Mahommedanism is true, that it did sanction that wicked murder as we call it (it is only fair to say that very eminent Mahommedans utterly and indignantly denied it), and that heaven actually was opening to receive the assassin as he hung from the gallows at the Andamans, was he wrong in what he did? or if he was why should he not do wrong?
-That depends upon the evidence about Mahommed.
-I should be quite willing to leave to experience the question whether murder in general and that murder in particular is or is not an abominable crime which can lead to nothing but evil in this world or any other constructed on similar principles.
-That this world is not a proper place for murderers I am deeply convinced, and if there is any other world and it is at all like this it is probable that a man who enters it with such an those who feel it, I think that if the belief should ever fail, the sense of duty which grows out of it would die I do not believe that any instinct will by degrees. long retain its hold upon the conduct of a rational and enterprising man when he has discovered that it is a mere instinct which he need not yield to unless he chooses.
-People who think otherwise would do well to remember that, though custom makes some duties so easy to some people that they are discharged as a matter of course, there are others which it is extremely difficult to discharge at all; and that obvious immediate self-interest, in its narrowest shape, is constantly eating away the edges of morality, and would destroy it if it had not something deeper for its support than an historical or physiological explana-We cannot judge of the effects of Atheism tion. from the conduct of persons who have been educated as believers in God and in the midst of a nation which believes in God.
-If we should ever see a generation of men, especially a generation of Englishmen, to whom the word God had no meaning at all, we should get a light upon the subject which might be lurid enough.
+Though the sense of duty which is justified by this form of religion has become instinctive with many of those who feel it, I think that if the belief should ever fail, the sense of duty which grows out of it would die by degrees.
+I do not believe that any instinct will long retain its hold upon the conduct of a rational and enterprising man when he has discovered that it is a mere instinct which he need not yield to unless he chooses.
+People who think otherwise would do well to remember that, though custom makes some duties so easy to some people that they are discharged as a matter of course, there are others which it is extremely difficult to discharge at all; and that obvious immediate self-interest, in its narrowest shape, is constantly eating away the edges of morality, and would destroy it if it had not something deeper for its support than an historical or physiological explanation.
+We cannot judge of the effects of Atheism from the conduct of persons who have been educated as believers in God and in the midst of a nation which believes in God.
+If we should ever see a generation of men, especially a generation of Englishmen, to whom the word 'God' had no meaning at all, we should get a light upon the subject which might be lurid enough.
 Great force of character, restrained and directed by a deep sense of duty, is the noblest of noble things.
 Take off the restraint which a sense of duty imposes, and the strong man is apt to become a mere tyrant and oppressor.
-Bishop introduction is in a very unpleasant position, and that instead of being welcomed by houries he finds reason to wish he had not committed murder.
-If not, so much the better for him.

-Berkeley remarked on his countrymen in the early part of the last century, 'Whatever may be the effect of pure theory upon certain select spirits of a peculiar make or in other parts of the world, I do verily think that in this country of ours reason, religion, law are all together little enough to subdue the outward to the inner man; and that it must argue a wrong head and weak understanding to suppose that without them men will be enamoured of the golden mean, to which my countrymen are perhaps less inclined than others, there being in the make of an English mind a certain gloom and eagerness which carries to the sad extreme.'
-The remark is as true now as it was then.
+Bishop Berkeley remarked on his countrymen in the early part of the last century, 'Whatever may be the effect of pure theory upon certain select spirits of a peculiar make or in other parts of the world, I do verily think that in this country of ours reason, religion, law are all together little enough to subdue the outward to the inner man; and that it must argue a wrong head and weak understanding to suppose that without them men will be enamoured of the golden mean, to which my countrymen are perhaps less inclined than others, there being in the make of an English mind a certain gloom and eagerness which carries to the sad extreme.'7 The remark is as true now as it was then.